(Updated March 19, 2015 by Bill Baab)

 1997 – Richard “Dick” Watson

 Author of the first major book on bitters collecting, Bitters Bottles (1965), setting a standard for all the bottle books that followed, and later published a supplement to the book (1968).
 His service to the Federation came at a time when leadership was greatly needed.
 He and his wife, Elma, amassed outstanding collections of bitters and Saratoga waters.
-He currently serves as the Federation historian and is a member of the board of directors.
+He later served as the Federation historian and was a member of the board of directors.

 1998 – Dr. Burton Spiller